-The Antarctic Peninsula and the South Shetland islands are with relatively mild climate, with temperatures above freezing in the summer and liquid water.
-They are paradise for the wildlife, with abundance of different creatures – whales, seals, birds and of course penguins.
-In the few short summer months they feed, reproduce and thrive.
+The Antarctic Peninsula and the South Shetland islands are with relatively mild climates, with temperatures above freezing in the summer and liquid water.
+They are a paradise for wildlife, with an abundance of different creatures – whales, seals, birds and of course penguins.
+In the few short summer months, they feed, reproduce and thrive.

 But this is small discomfort for the exceptional pleasure to be in their company.

 The Gentoo penguin is easily recognizable by the red beak and white spots over the eyes.
 They can reach up to 80 cm and are the third large penguin species.

 There were huge colonies of Gentoo penguins on the peninsula and the islands.
 They are curious, especially the juveniles, they are not afraid of people and they are as lovely, as a baby penguin can be.
 Their nests are made of stones and the stones are very precious in the community.